-Bovine colostrum was used in the United States, and all over the world, for immune problems, prior to the discovery of sulfa drugs and antibiotics.
+Bovine colostrum was used all over the world for immune problems before the discovery of sulfa drugs and antibiotics.

-Current research over the past two decades has shown that colostrum is one of the most important nutritional supplements available for enhancing and helping in tissue repair.
+Thousands of studies and human clinical trials worldwide prove colostrum is safe and therapeutic.
+More recent research shows that colostrum is one of the most important nutritional supplements available for enhancing and helping in tissue repair.

-The human infant gets 60% of its antibody protection via the placenta and 40% from the mother’s milk during the first two days after birth, as do many other species.
+Young calves get 60% of their antibody protection via the placenta and 40% from the mother’s milk.
+This happens during the first two days after birth.
 This fact allows them to survive on milk replacement.

-Colostrum contains all of the immune factors necessary for protecting the newborn from bacteria, allergens, toxins and viruses.
+It contains all the immune factors necessary for protecting the newborn from:

 It also contains a balanced proportion of growth factors that are required for growth and healing.
 Current research shows that colostrum triggers at least fifty different functions in the newborn.